The University of Virginia strives to maintain a safe and secure environment.

 University Police Department

 The University Police Department (UPD) is a nationally accredited, full-service department offering all the services of local municipal police, as well as many other services unique to an academic institution.
 By statute, the department has jurisdiction over University property, adjacent streets, and sidewalks.
 In addition, through an agreement with the Charlottesville Police, UPD has concurrent jurisdiction in the community surrounding the University.
 The department also has responsibility for enforcing University rules and regulations and work cooperatively with local, state, and federal law enforcement officials.
 UPD produces a range of crime prevention materials and offers crime prevention personnel to provide seminars and programs by request.
-Any criminal or suspicious activity should be reported to police by calling 911 (9-911 through University telephones).
+Any criminal or suspicious activity should be reported to police by calling 911.

 Fire Safety and Security